stella3d/BlobHandles/README.md

 _BlobString_ is designed for use cases that involve reading strings from an unmanaged source (network / disk) & comparing them against some sort of hash set.

+Set the `BlobString.Encoding` property to change the encoding used for strings.
+It's recommended to pick an encoding on startup and not change it after you've encoded at least 1 string.

 ## Dictionaries

 Dictionaries keyed on _BlobHandle_ are one of the main intended uses.